marklogic/marklogic-docker/README.md

 5. Create docker secrets v2 using these commands:

-- Create mldb_admin_username_v2.txt file and use the following command to add a new docker secret for the admin username:
+- Create mldb_admin_username_v2.txt file and use the following command to add a new Docker secret for the admin username:
 ```
   $docker secret create mldb_admin_username_v2 mldb_admin_username_v2.txt
 ```
-- Create mldb_admin_password_v2.txt and use the following command to add a new docker secret for the admin password:
+- Create mldb_admin_password_v2.txt and use the following command to add a new Docker secret for the admin password:
 ```
   $docker secret create mldb_admin_password_v2 mldb_admin_password_v2.txt
 ```
-- Create mldb_wallet_password_v2.txt and use the following command to add a new docker secret for the wallet password:
+- Create mldb_wallet_password_v2.txt and use the following command to add a new Docker secret for the wallet password:
 ```
   $docker secret create mldb_wallet_password_v2 mldb_wallet_password_v2.txt
 ```
-6. Use the following commands to rotate the docker secrets for all the docker services created above using docker stack:
+6. Use the following commands to rotate the Docker secrets for all the Docker services created above using Docker stack:
 ```
 docker service update \
     --secret-rm mldb_admin_username_v1 \